Armadallc/Archemy/MOBILE_APP_MONOREPO_GUIDE.md

 2. **Start mobile**: `cd mobile && npx expo start`
 3. **Test integration**: Login with driver credentials in mobile app
 4. **Verify data sync**: Create trips in web app, view in mobile app

-The mobile app is fully integrated with your existing transport management system and ready for driver use.